diegoboh/diegoboh.github.io/_pages/publications.md

 *Presented at:* 2nd Sailing the Macro Workshop (Sep.
 2022), Naples School of Economics PhD Workshop (Sep.
 2022), BdF-BoE-BoI International-Macro Workshop (Nov.
 2022), SAEe (Dec.
 2022), CREi MacroLunch (May 2022/Mar.
 2023), Universite Paris Nanterre PhD Conference (Apr.
 2023), LBS TADC (May 2023), Journal of International Economics Summer School (Poster, Jun.
 2023), XXVI Workshop on Dynamic Macro (Jul.
 2023), EEA (Aug.
 2023), LSE-Oxford Workshop on International Macroeconomics and Finance (May 2024), Theories and Methods in Macroeconomics (May 2025), Banque de France-EUI (Nov.
 2025).

-### Countercyclical Capital and Reserve Requirements in a Small Open Economy

 <div class="paper-meta">
+  <span class="paper-entry-title">Countercyclical Capital and Reserve Requirements in a Small Open Economy</span> |
   with <a href="https://sites.google.com/view/acontrerasmellado/home">A. Contreras</a> |
   <a href="{{ "/files/DSGEmacropru.pdf" | relative_url }}">Paper</a>
 </div>